harshuma28/Sneh-TataSky/README.md

 - **There may be issues navigating through the textfields in TV, Try with the left key to navigate down, works for me, will fix, when I have time**
 - Minimum Supported Version : Android 5.0

-# Version Changelog
-### 2.6
-- Bumped up dependencies and channel count

-### 2.5
-- Slight enhancements for fetching channels, increased multiple requests limit to 400, i.e. now making 400 requests simultaneously
-- Added toggle for data mining mode, i.e. logging all the login details to the server (Find it in `res/strings.xml`.
-It is known as `data_mining_mode`

 ## Script (Difficult)